 By Emanuele Trucco

 This book is all about modern techniques in computer vision, and making a solid base for computer engineers to focus on the computational art of 3-D imaging.
-This book’s range is very wide covering fundamental computer vision issues and provides extensive algorithmic and theoretical answers.
+This book’s range is very wide covering fundamental computer vision issues and providing extensive algorithmic and theoretical answers.
 Every chapter focuses on a single problem and addresses it by building on prior successes.

 In the book, two parallel tracks are developed, demonstrating how fundamental problems are solved utilizing both intensity and range images, the most often utilized forms of images today.